 «Contrary to popular belief, designers are not artists.
 We employ artistic methods to visualize thinking and process, but, unlike artists, we work to solve a client’s problem, not present our own view of the world.» (Erik Spiekermann)

-Modern design has multiple faces, sides and directions.
+Modern design has multiple faces, sides, and directions.
 Some of them are more artistic than the others which are deeper concentrated on profits and goals.
-However, any way it goes design is the sphere with different perspective.
-Design is goal-oriented and problem-solving activity applying art to serve people.
+However, any way it goes, design is a sphere with a different perspective.
+Design is a goal-oriented and problem-solving activity applying art to serve people.

 «Whether you are helping to launch a new business from scratch, or making incremental changes to an existing product, or something in between, any design task you undertake must serve a goal.
 It’s your job to find out what those goals are.» (Mike Monteiro)

 Talking about the sphere of web and app design, one of the most practical and goal-oriented fields of creativity is design for e-commerce.
 In this domain, there are many factors influencing design decisions and lots of relevant aspects to study and research.
-Designing a product for ecommerce, be it a website, a web or mobile application, branding design, advertising materials, designers work within various limitations built by particular product or service features, target audience, marketing and promotion strategy, business goals, budget and investment plan etc. Design becomes a tool working when used properly.
-Therefore, to use it efficently, the designer needs to know the basics of business and economy as the goal of design process in this case is creating an app or a website raising money and built on business techniques and methods.
-Moreover, quite often designers creating e-commerce platforms and products work in team with marketologists, advertisers, researchers, analysts and psychologists all of whom have a purpose to increase the level of profit brought by the final product.
+Designing a product for e-commerce, be it a website, a web or mobile application, branding design, advertising materials, designers work within various limitations built by a particular product or service features, target audience, marketing and promotion strategy, business goals, budget, and investment plan, etc. Design becomes a tool working when used properly.
+Therefore, to use it efficiently, the designer needs to know the basics of business and economy as the goal of the design process in this case is creating an app or a website raising money and built on business techniques and methods.
+Moreover, quite often designers creating e-commerce platforms and products work in teams with marketologists, advertisers, researchers, analysts, and psychologists all of whom have a purpose to increase the level of profit brought by the final product.

 So, today we decided to start collecting and explaining here basic business terms which are important in the process of digital design for e-commerce.
 Considering this list can make the designer much closer to marketologists and provide great help for better communication.
 In addition, keeping the aspects mentioned below in mind on the earliest stages of design such as UX research and wireframing is a good way to effective solutions increasing profits on the solid well-thought-out logic of interaction.
 The set of terms can be also useful for project managers involved in the process and managing collaboration between different sides of the same process.

 Today’s section is focused on basic terms used in the domain of economics and business strategy mostly concentrated on sales in their broad understanding.
-Taking them into account and analysing significantly increases the chances of creating efficient digital product.
+Taking them into account and analyzing them significantly increases the chances of creating an efficient digital product.

 «A satisfied customer is the best business strategy of all.» Michael LeBoeuf